doubtfire-lms/docs.formatif.io/guides/unit-chair/create-manage-units.md

 the staff member's name, and then selecting the _Add Staff_ button.

-**Note:** The search field will autocomplete the staff members name, if the staff member you are trying to assign to a unit is not appearing, ensure the name is spelled correctly, and that the user has previously added to the Doubtfire system.
+**Note:** The search field will autocomplete the staff members name, if the staff member you are trying to assign to a unit is not appearing, ensure the name is spelled correctly, and that the user has previously added to the Formatif system.
 See the enrolling users guide for more details.

 ![Staff](/guides/create-manage-units/staff.png)